subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 tells that it should be called with a single argument `tokenId` for each entity in the `transfersData` array.
 The last argument `100` corresponds to the page size, meaning that `tryAggreagate` splits the incoming array of calls to be executed into chunks of size `100`.
 If the page size is too large, the RPC node may time out or bounce the request.

-For more details on this, see the Multicall section of the [`evm-typegen` page](/develop-a-squid/typegen/squid-evm-typegen)
+For more details on see the Multicall section of the [`evm-typegen` page](/develop-a-squid/typegen/squid-evm-typegen)
 :::

 :::warning